 There are some difficulties that almost everyone will encounter when handling the drone from the remote control down on the ground.

-- Firstly, it’s tricky to keep your eyes on the drone and the controls at the same time.
+- Firstly, it’s tricky to get some great drone videos and keep your eyes on the drone and the controls at the same time.

 - Secondly, once you are up in the air, it’s a tricky task to not only keep the correct bearings and altitude but if you have lost vision of your drone will may not know what obstacles may be in your way that can obstruct your flight path.

-- Lastly, and more to the point, it can be extremely difficult to record a high-quality video.
+- Lastly, and more to the point, it can be extremely difficult to record high-quality drone videos.
 Sure, most of us can manage to get the drone off the ground and the video camera rolling but it can take practice to control the camera and move the camera smoothly without sudden movements or jitters.

 Create a flight path first